-27.0 Define and evaluate rate of effective team building.
-The student will be able to 27.0 Define and evaluate role of effective team building.
+07.0 27.0 Define and evaluate role of effective team building.
 The student will be able to: 27.01 Assess characteristics of successful teams (i.e., mission statement, code of conduct, effective leadership).
 27.02 Identify and discuss stages of team development (i.e., forming, storming, norming, performing, transforming).
 27.03 Discuss, apply, and evaluate brainstorming techniques.
 27.04 Compare and contrast positive and negative roles individuals play in a team situation.
 27.05 Explain how to work with individuals and specific behaviors to encourage team building.
 27.06 Apply different team building techniques to front desk operations.
 28.0 Analyze the laws, legislation, and regulations that affect the lodging industry.
 The student will be able to: 28.01 Identify, interpret, and apply applicable wage and hour laws.
 28.02 Identify, interpret, and apply laws affecting hiring practices.
 28.03 Identify, interpret, and apply labor relations laws.
 28.04 Identify, interpret, and apply public health and safety laws.
 28.05 Identify, interpret, and apply workers' compensation laws.
 28.06 Identify, interpret, and apply the Innkeeper's Act.
 28.07 Identify, interpret, and apply the Civil Rights Act.
 28.08 Identify, interpret, and apply company and/or franchise regulations.
 28.09 Identify licenses and permits required to operate a lodging establishment.
 28.10 Discuss insurance requirements of a lodging establishment.
 28.11 Investigate taxes affecting the lodging industry.
 28.12 Interpret laws affecting contractual agreements (i.e., sales receipt, voucher, vendors).
 28.13 Research conservation and Green Initiatives in the hospitality industry (such as LEED, Leadership in Energy and Environmental Design).
 29.0 Describe and demonstrate personnel supervision techniques.
 The student will be able to: 29.01 Prepare a job description and task analysis for front desk agent position.